Back Pain · Program · Freedom

 Is this a subscription?

 No. One-time purchase. $67 USD (≈ $100 AUD) at founder pricing.
-Lifetime access in the Playbook app.
+Lifetime access in my app.
 Nothing recurring, ever.

 What if it doesn't work for me?

 Train the first two weeks.
-If it's not the right path for you, email me within 14 days for a full refund.
-You'll know inside those two weeks whether your back is starting to move differently.
+If it's not right for you, email me within 14 days for a full refund.
+You'll know by then whether your back is starting to move differently.

 Two ways this goes